Frequently asked questions regarding zero flame retardant furniture line, "Condo Sofa:"

 Why is there no pricing, or limited pricing on this website?

 We built this website to attract local consumers to our store, and underestimated demand for our zero flame retardant styles nationally.
+A new site is coming that will offer simplified choices and a clean shopping cart - thanks working with us in the meantime!

 We can email you our complete price list upon request.
 All sales, local and across the country via this site, use the same pricing.